DuongNguyen-git/school-projects/README.md

 ## IAL

-This repository contains 6 small projects written in C as the practices with this language.
+Contains 6 small projects written in C as the practices with this language.

 ## IIS